kensnyder/bunshine/README.md

 _allowHeaders_: an array of HTTP headers to allow clients to send
 _exposeHeaders_: an array of HTTP headers to expose to clients
 _maxAge_: the number of seconds clients should cache the CORS headers
-_credentials_: whether to allow credentials (e.g. cookies or auth headers)
+_credentials_: whether to allow clients to send credentials (e.g. cookies or auth headers)

 ### devLogger & prodLogger